simonkarman/two-aces/README.md

-# My Board Game
+# Two Aces
-Playground for creating a 3D environment for a board game with Next.js and Three.js.
+Two Aces is a digital 3d multiplayer 52-card board game build with Krmx and ThreeJS.

 ## Getting Started
 First, run the development server: